JennEYoon/learn-mldl/README.md

 My goal is to document my progress at learning Python ML and DL on a GitHub repo.

+>  "Those who make a peaceful revolution impossible will make a violent revolution inevitable.

 ### Author:  Jennifer E. Yoon

 **Main Classes:**